 I’m giving away a Produce Candle so one of you can light it in remembrance of a new challenge your committing to this year.

 I’ll announce the winner on New Years Eve The winner is Debra from Elliot Eats!
 To be entered to win please share a comment with a challenge you hope to take in 2015.
 Also, stay tuned for a full candle pairing guide with all of my favorite family dinner recipes.

-Take on a new baking challenge this winter and make Cinnamon Roll Challah Bread for the holidays!
+Cinnamon Roll Challah Bread is a perfect treat for the holidays!

 - 3 tablespoons plus 1 teaspoon honey

 - 1 tablespoon molasses*